|The Frankfurt-Tipp rating:|

-When it comes to programming language, Benjamin (Tom Schilling) is a real pro.
-But he has always failed miserably in communicating with real people.
-Even at school he was always invisible to others, an insignificant nobody.
+When it comes to programming language, Benjamin (Tom Schilling) is a true professional.
+But when it comes to communicating with real people, he has always failed miserably.
+Even at school he was always invisible to the others, an insignificant nobody in fact.
 But that seems to change when he meets the charismatic Max (Elyas M`Barek).
-The two young men are complete opposites, but they have one passion in common: hacking.
+The two young men are complete opposites, but they share one passion: hacking.
 When Max recognizes Benjamin's talent, he introduces him to his friends Stephan (Wotan Wilke Möhring) and Paul (Antoine Monot, Jr.).
-Although at first glance they can't understand what Max finds in the shy boy, Benjamin quickly manages to win her respect.
+Although at first glance they can't understand what Max sees in the shy boy, Benjamin quickly manages to win their respect.
 Without further ado, the four found the hacker group CLAY, which soon becomes a sensation on the Internet with provocative fun actions.
-But with MRX, the hacker idol of Max and Benjamin, they only harvest derogatory comments.
-In order to finally win MRX's respect, CLAY are planning a daring action at the BKA.
-But a small mistake quickly turns the fun into seriousness and not only Europol under the leadership of cybercrime investigator Hanne Lindberg (Trine Dyrholm), but also much more dangerous opponents are following the heels of CLAY…
+But with MRX, the hacker idol of Max and Benjamin, they reap only derogatory comments.
+In order to finally win MRX's respect, CLAY plan a daring action at the BKA.
+But a small mistake quickly turns the fun into seriousness and not only Europol under the leadership of cybercrime investigator Hanne Lindberg (Trine Dyrholm), but also much more dangerous opponents attach themselves to the heels of CLAY.